-We had enough time to walk the streets of Nara as well as the Kofuko-ji temple.
+We had enough time to walk the streets of Nara as well as the Kofuko-Ji temple.
 The streets and the little shops everywhere reminded us of the ones in Kyoto.
-The little parks and greenery arounds the temples as well as the deers made Nara stand out from all the places we visited in Japan.
+The little parks and greenery around the temples as well as the deers made Nara stand out from all the places we visited in Japan.
 We felt really relaxed in Nara, something with the combination of the traditional Japanese architecture and those cherry blossoms under which deers just walk around makes you really happy and upbeat.
 Even though we were under the weather during that week we had an absolute blast there.
 You need a lot more days to explore everything in this city.
 We felt that we could have easily spend another 3-5 days just wondering around the temples and beautiful streets of Nara.

 Things to see

-The most famous temple in Nara is the Todaiji Temple followed by Hōryū-ji temple.
+The most famous temple in Nara is the Todaiji Temple followed by the Hōryū-Ji temple.
 We did not have time to explore these since we were sick at the time but we highly recommend them.
-Both as well as some others were high up there in our list.
-Unfortunately we only had time to explore the Kofuku-ji temple realistically.
+Both as well as some others were high up there on our list.
+Unfortunately, we only had time to explore the Kofuku-Ji temple realistically.

 The temple was quite big in comparison to some of the others we manage to visit.
 It is a Buddhist temple that was once one of the Seven Great Temples, in the city of Nara.
 It used to be the family temple of the most powerful aristocratic clan during much of the Nara and Heian Periods – The Fujiwara.
-Temple was established in in 710.
-At the height of Fujiwara power, the it consisted of over 150 buildings!
+Temple was established in 710.
+At the height of Fujiwara’s power, it consisted of over 150 buildings!